2002 (July to December)

 Morpheus aka The Sandman aka Dream of the Endless has recently died, allowing Daniel Hall to become the new Dream.
 Many of Earth’s superheroes, including Batman, attend Morpheus’ wake (although they will do so only in dreams and have no recollection of it afterward).

-–NOTE: Joker has an unfriendly encounter with Superman (as seen in Action Comics #714) after which the Man of Steel ships him back to Arkham.
+–NOTE: In Action Comics #714.
+Joker has an unfriendly encounter with Superman, after which the Man of Steel ships him back to Arkham.
 However, Joker immediately escapes from Arkham yet again, as we will see him free in the upcoming Underworld Unleashed.
 These seemingly ridiculous stretches of constant break-outs shouldn’t be surprising since the new Arkham at Mercey Mansion has little to no security.
 In fact, in a month or two, we will see Two-Face escape three times in one week!
 I know, it’s stupid, but that is just how it is.

 ——————–Underworld Unleashed #1 Part 1